Andhikasm/Andhikasm/README.md

 ## Hi there 👋

-I am a Data and AI professional.
+I am into data, analytics, and AI.

 ### 🎓 Education
 - MSc Business Analytics from Imperial College London (2021 - 2023)